robclancy/laravel4-hashing/README.md

 #### Add the new service provider

-Go into `app/config/app.php` and fine `Illuminate\Hashing\HashServiceProvider`.
+Go into `app/config/app.php` and find `Illuminate\Hashing\HashServiceProvider`.
 Change `Illuminate` to `Robbo`.

-That's it, you are now using Sha512 hashing and compatable with PHP 5.3.2+
+That's it, you are now using Sha512 hashing and compatible with PHP 5.3.2+

 ## Coming soon....